 4. You’ll need to learn about reserve parachute deployment, and while in the hang test you can practice reaching for the reserve handle, and the technique you’ll use if you need to use it.

 5. Further theory should be learned, although many instructors skip this, but basic meteorology and air law are essential.

-6. You'll need to learn each part of the paramotor, and how to run a pre-flight check, this and number 5 is all explained in my book.
+6. You’ll need to learn each part of the paramotor, and how to run a pre-flight check, this and number 5 are both explained in my book.